 This is especially beneficial if you now fall within the higher standard deduction guidelines of the Tax Cuts and Jobs Act and are unable to take any charitable deductions.
 The QCD effectively passes along your unwanted RMD to a charity, which is the same as getting a tax deduction.

-Besides being beneficial for individuals taking the standard deduction, it may also help to minimize your social security and medicare insurance premiums.
+Besides being beneficial for individuals taking the standard deduction, it may also help to minimize your medicare insurance premiums.
 Since charitable contributions directly from an IRA do not count toward your income, you may remain in a lower tax bracket for medicare premiums.
 Read IRMAA: The Hidden Medicare Tax to learn more about this.

 It is important to note that any direct payment to a charitable organization from your IRA, though not taxable, will not be considered an itemized deduction.
 Read Charitable Giving Tips in Light of the New Tax Law for more pointers on maximizing your tax savings